Dechrissen/website/blog/twenty-seven-maxims.md

 ### Derek's Twenty-Seven Practical Maxims

 1. If you own a smartphone, take control of your notifications.
 Don't let the notifications control you and your attention.
-Take some time to c>
+Take some time to customize them so no unnecessary apps ever notify you.
 2. Don't keep notebooks with all the pages used up -- it served its purpose; the only full notebooks you might want to keep are journals.
 3. Don't keep outstanding To-Do list items longer than a couple days.
-If you keep seeing the same task every day, and you're not doing it, it d>
+If you keep seeing the same task every day, and you're not doing it, it doesn't belong on that list -- and it's occupying free space in your mind every time you see it.
-4. Make sure all your breakfast-making-related dishes are clean the night before, and the counters are clean.
-Having to deal with these two thi>
+4. Make sure all your breakfast-making dishes and utensils are clean the night before, along with the counters.
+Having to deal with these things in the morning is an unnecessary obstacle to something that should be relatively easy.
 5. Don't use tables for temporary storage.
 Put that stuff away ASAP.
-6. Unless you're gonna wear something again, dirty clothes go right in the hamper, not the floor -- they're getting in your way, mentally and p>
+6. Unless you're gonna wear something again, dirty clothes go right in the hamper, not the floor -- they're getting in your way, mentally and physically.
 7. Just because a friend gives you a gift, that doesn't mean you're obligated to keep it.
-If it doesn't add value to your life, let it go befor>
+If it doesn't add value to your life, let it go before it becomes an unwelcome guest in your home.
 8. If you can't think for yourself, everyone else is gonna do it for you.
-Figure out your values and learn to stand by them so you don't become>
+Figure out your values and learn to stand by them so you don't become a sheep forever.
 9. Remember that language is an innate ability.
 If some grammatical construction sounds right to you, then it is.
 There is no wrong.
-Anyone who>
+Those who prescribe grammar are pretentious and ignorant.
 10. You probably shouldn't identify so strongly with something that is merely a hobby.
-Learn to recognize what's a hobby and what's a potential >
+Learn to recognize what's a hobby and what's a potential pursuit in life, because if you mix them up, you might never get anywhere.
 11. An organized house is an organized mind.
 For real.
 Keep it clean.
 12. It's more important to eat food than to stick to some particular diet.
-If a friend makes you food that doesn't align with your diet, don't t>
+If a friend makes you food that doesn't align with your diet, don't think too much about it.
+Just eat it.
+Look at the big picture.
 13. The number 13 isn't so scary.
 And neither are black cats -- you should be nice to them.
 14. When you're young, people are gonna think they know what's best for you.
-If you're planning to go to college, make sure you really want (or >
+If you're planning to go to college, make sure you really want (or need) to.
+That's a big decision.
 15. Don't keep a piece of trash because it reminds you of that one time you visited to the dump.
 16. Being a nice person doesn't mean that you have to show compassion to everyone on Earth.
-Sometimes, your values and ideals won't align with o>
+Sometimes, your values and ideals won't align with others'.
+Be nice to people in your inner circle, and those you meet on a daily basis.
+If everyone does that, we're probably good.
 17. You should exercise.
 18. If you don't like something someone says, let it go, and find some people who say things that you do like.
 19. Males and females are different.
 Important in many aspects of life.